Serve the People (Norway): Political theory

 The organization sees Maoism as not only "Marxism for China", but offers "many teachings for international communists."

-Other central sources of inspiration that the league refers to in its theoretical and political foundation besides AKP and the "five classics" are the Revolutionary Internationalist Movement (France), the Communist Party of Peru – Shining Path, the Communist Party of India (Maoist), the Communist Party of the Philippines, the Communist Party of Turkey/Marxist–Leninist, among others.
+Other central sources of inspiration that the league refers to in its theoretical and political foundation besides AKP and the "five classics" are the Revolutionary Internationalist Movement (France), the Communist Party of Peru – Shining Path, the Communist Party of India (Maoist), the Communist Party of the Philippines, and the Communist Party of Turkey/Marxist–Leninist, among others.

 Campaigns

 Election boycott

 Serve the People has called for a boycott of each local and parliamentary election held in Norway since 2009, including the parliamentary elections in 2009, 2013, and 2017, as well as local elections in 2011 and 2015.

-They offer three main reasons for boycotting the election:
+Serve the People offer three main reasons for boycotting the election: